kmm337/Refactoring-VBA-Code/README.md

 ## Summary

 Generally, refactoring code can be done to improve efficiency, readability and maintenance.
 Efficiency in the use of memory and speed lessen the pressure to upgrade and/or add hardware.
 Improvement in readability makes it easier for subsequent programmers to pick up and modify or enhance code.
-This is particularly important when there is turnover in staff, or as is currently happening, a large percentage of pgogrammers who built legacy systems are retiring, taking with them valuable knowledge and expertise.
+This is particularly important when there is turnover in staff, or as is currently happening, a large percentage of programmers who built legacy systems are retiring, taking with them valuable knowledge and expertise.

 One disadvantage I see is the temptation to improve efficiency at the expense of flexibility.
 Flexibility in the code makes it easier to accommodate changes in the input and to reuse code for other projects.
 A highly optimized algorithm may be based on assumptions about the input data.
 Changes to the input can result in the need to rework the code.